Israel says it doesn't plan long-term control of the Gaza Strip after its war with Hamas

 The AP has not independently verified any of the claims or evidence released by the parties.

-The Gaza Health Ministry said more than 4,100 people have been killed in Gaza since the war began.
-That includes the disputed number of victims of the hospital explosion.

-More than 1,400 people in Israel have been killed, mostly civilians slain during Hamas’ deadly incursion.
-Israel says 203 people were taken hostage into Gaza.

 Krauss reported from Jerusalem and Kullab from Baghdad.
-Associated Press journalists Amy Teibel, Ravi Nessman, Julia Frankel and Isabel Debre in Jerusalem; Samy Magdy and Jack Jeffrey in Cairo; Matthew Lee and Mary Clare Jalonick in Washington, and Ashraf Sweilam in el-Arish, Egypt, contributed to this report.
+Associated Press journalists Amy Teibel, Ravi Nessman, Julia Frankel and Isabel Debre in Jerusalem; Samy Magdy and Jack Jeffery in Cairo; Matthew Lee in Washington, and Ashraf Sweilam in el-Arish, Egypt, contributed to this report.

 Credit: AP